Pre-Occupational Therapy specialist:

 A two-year Master’s in Occupational Therapy (MOT) is required for practice.
 OTs must graduate from an accredited MOT program and pass the National Board for Certification of Occupational Therapists (NBCOT) to be licensed in all 50 states.
 In 2013, US News ranked occupational therapist as the 11th best job in the country.

 The Health Professions Student Center will help you gain OT observation hours, fit prerequisite courses into your curriculum, and prepare to apply to the MOT programs in which you are interested.
-There are three OT programs in Washington State, and 148 accredited programs in the US.
+There are three OT programs in Washington State.

 + Occupational Therapy Master’s Program Requirements